doro0438/Manual-testing---MySQL/Database_Project_For_OregonInc.md

 SELECT * FROM departments WHERE departmentName LIKE "%e%";

 inner join - shows employeeid, firstname, lastName and departmentName the people who have associated a departments to their name<br>
-SELECT employees.employeeId, employees.firstName, employees.lastName, departments.departmentName
+SELECT employees.employeeId, employees.firstName, employees.lastName, departments.departmentName<br>
-FROM employees
+FROM employees<br>
-INNER JOIN departments ON employees.employeeId=departments.employeeId;
+INNER JOIN departments ON employees.employeeId=departments.employeeId;<br>

 left join<br>
 SELECT * FROM employees LEFT JOIN contact_person ON employees.lastName=contact_person.lastName;